-The results for the external costs of heat technologies for the EU27 are presented in Figure 4-3.
+The results for the external costs of heat technologies for the EU27 are presented in Figure 4-322.

 Domestic wood boilers have high associated external costs.
-The highest total external cost per MWh is estimated for domestic wood boilers, reaching more than €170/MWh.
+The highest total external cost per MWh is estimated for domestic wood boilers, reaching more than ≤ 170 /MWh.
 The main share (almost 70%) of this cost is caused by external costs associated with particulate matter, pointing to the incomplete /dirty combustion of the fuel in installations lacking filters or other emissions controls, i.e. in contrast to the larger Biomass CHP technology.
-The corresponding average value for the G20 countries is much lower (€80/MWh) but this stems largely from the income adjustment of the dominant human health
+The corresponding average value for the G20 countries is much lower (≤ 80 /MWh) but this stems largely from the income adjustment of the dominant human health

-We have applied the EU-ETS internalization to all EU-ETS MS, although it should be noted that transitional arrangements were used by 8 countries (BG, CY, CZ, EE, HU, LT, PL, RO) to provide (a decreasing number of) free allowances to existing power plants up until 2019, in return they committed to spend an equivalent amount on investments in cleaner energy.
+21 We have applied the EU-ETS internalization to all EU-ETS MS, although it should be noted that transitional arrangements were used by 8 countries (BG, CY, CZ, EE, HU, LT, PL, RO) to provide (a decreasing number of) free allowances to existing power plants up until 2019, in return they committed to spend an equivalent amount on investments in cleaner energy.
 From 2020 only 3 countries (BG, HU, RO) are taking advantage of this derogation.
+More information is available here: https://ec.europa.eu/clima/policies/ets/allowances/electricity_en 22 Note: the LCIA datasets underpinning the analysis, particularly for domestic heating technologies, whilst valid are not considered as robust as those used for the electricity technologies.

-More information is available here: https://ec.europa.eu/clima/policies/ets/allowances/electricity\en impacts, as the countries that dominate the G20 weighting for this technology are India, China and Indonesia, all with considerably lower incomes than the EU average.
-Domestic heat pumps (€36/MWh), have the same total external costs as domestic gas boilers, although we expect over time that the impacts of heat pumps will reduce as the electricity mix, which drives their main energy use and impact, becomes cleaner.
+impacts, as the countries that dominate the G20 weighting for this technology are India, China and Indonesia, all with considerably lower incomes than the EU average.
+Domestic heat pumps (\leq 36/MWh), have the same total external costs as domestic gas boilers, although we expect over time that the impacts of heat pumps will reduce as the electricity mix, which drives their main energy use and impact, becomes cleaner.